juangallostra/procedural-tracks/README.md

 ## TODO

+- [ ] Refactor code when track drawing is finished
 - [ ] Test other interpolation methods to obtain the smoothed track.
 - [ ] Tune parameters
 - [ ] Add kerbs to corners.